-During the holiday there are a total of 4 nights in a comfortable and well located 3 hotel in Cusco, which is a beautifully converted old colonial house and just a short walk from the Plaza de Armas.
-We will also spend 1 night in a comfortable and well located hotel in Ollantaytambo in the Sacred Valley and 1 night in a comfortable and well located 3 hotel in Aguas Calientes (Machu Picchu Pueblo).
+During the holiday there are a total of 4 nights in a comfortable and well located hotel in Cusco.
+We will also spend 1 night in a comfortable and well located hotel in Ollantaytambo in the Sacred Valley and 1 night in a comfortable and well located hotel in Aguas Calientes (Machu Picchu Pueblo).

-Whilst trekking there will be a total of 6 nights camping where your will receive a full service from our friendly camp crew.
+Whilst trekking there will be a total of 3 nights camping where your will receive a full service from our friendly camp crew.
 You will sleep in roomy 2 man dome tents, with a porch, and inflatable camping mattresses are provided.
 All the camp equipment and luggage will be transported between camps by horses on the extended trek, and by porters on the Inca Trail, so you need only carry your day pack each day.
 Our camp crew will erect and dismantle the tents for you, cook, and take care of all the camp chores.